/LTCG (Link-time Code Generation)

 (Optional) Specifies whether the linker displays a progress indicator that shows what percentage of the link is complete.
 By default, this status information is not displayed.

 (Optional) Disables link-time code generation.
 This behavior is the same as when /LTCG is not specified on the command line.

 (Optional) This option is deprecated starting in Visual Studio 2015.
 Instead, use /LTCG and /GENPROFILE or /FASTGENPROFILE to generate an instrumented build for profile-guided optimization.
 The data that is collected from instrumented runs is used to create an optimized image.
-For more information, see Profile Guided Optimization.
+For more information, see Profile-Guided Optimizations.
 The short form of this option is /LTCG:PGI.

 (Optional) This option is deprecated starting in Visual Studio 2015.
 Instead, use /LTCG and /USEPROFILE to build an optimized image.
-For more information, see Profile Guided Optimization.
+For more information, see Profile-Guided Optimizations.
 The short form of this option is /LTCG:PGO.

 (Optional) This option is deprecated starting in Visual Studio 2015.
 Instead, use /LTCG and /USEPROFILE to rebuild an optimized image.
-For more information, see Profile Guided Optimization.
+For more information, see Profile-Guided Optimizations.
 The short form of this option is /LTCG:PGU.

 The /LTCG option tells the linker to call the compiler and perform whole-program optimization.
 You can also do profile guided optimization.
-For more information, see Profile Guided Optimization.
+For more information, see Profile-Guided Optimizations.

 With the following exceptions, you cannot add linker options to the PGO combination of /LTCG and /USEPROFILE that were not specified in the previous PGO initialization combination of /LTCG and /GENPROFILE options:

 Any linker options that are specified together with the /LTCG and /GENPROFILE options to initialize PGO do not have to be specified when you build by using /LTCG and /USEPROFILE; they are implied.